Harirai/CSE241N-Artificial-Intelligence/README.md

 ## Assignment 4 - K-Means Clustering
 Implement an unsupervised learning model for text documents using K-Means Clustering.
 Feature calculation is done from the training data using Bag Of Words and Tf-idf.

+## Assignment 5 - Part-of-Speech Tagging using HMMs and Viterbi Algorithm
+Implement the Viterbi algorithm and a Hidden Markov Model to assign Part-of-speech tags to words in a given sentence by caculating transition and emission probablities using the training data.
+Futher details given in sub folder.

+## Assignment 6 - Exam Schedular
+Implement proper problem statement and ways to deal with such problems.

-## Assignment 5 - Logic
+## Assignment 7 - Logic
-Implement classes for Logic Programming and implement Resolution-Refutation for automatic theorem proving.
-Futher details given in the sub folder.
+In this assignment, you will implement classes for Logic Programming and implement Resolution-Refutation for automatic theorem proving.

-## Assignment 6 - Graphs
-Implement Breadth First Search and Depth First Search algorithms for Graphs.

-## Assignment 7 - Guided Search
+## Assignment 8 - Guided Search
-Implement the following guided search algorithms:-
+In this assignment, you will implement the following guided search algorithms.

-  * Hill climbing search
-  * Best first search
+- Hill Climbing Search
+- Best First Search
-  * Beam search
+- Beam Search
-  * A* search
+- A* Search
+- Depth First Search
+- Breadth First Search